david-vanderson/dvui/README.md

 Status: Alpha.
 Works well enough for use in real applications, like this [podcast player](https://github.com/david-vanderson/podcast), but not widely used as yet.

-Note: This tracks Zig master and won't work with 0.10.x
+Note: This works with Zig 0.11.x

 See [gui-demo](https://github.com/david-vanderson/gui-demo) for integration examples.